bparanj/crystal/computer/electronics/components/zener-diode.md

 A simple diagram to illustrate a Zener diode:

-A basic diagram of a Zener diode would typically include:
+A basic diagram of a Zener diode would  include:

 1. The Zener diode symbol:
    - Similar to a regular diode symbol (a triangle pointing to a line)